If you were injured by a defective product or negligent vendor at work, you’ve come to the right place.

 Workman’s Compensation Claims Against Third Parties

-You can’t sue an employer for causing a work injury, but you still have legal rights.
-If someone else caused or contributed to your accident, you can pursue a claim against that party.
-Third-party workers’ compensation examples include claims against:
+You can,t sue an employer for causing a work injury, but you still have legal rights.
+If someone else caused or contributed to your accident, you could pursue a claim against that party.
+Third-party workers, compensation examples include claims against:

-- Negligent Vendors: Many large stores have third-party vendors manage stocking their own merchandise on the shelves.
-For example, in Wal-Mart, Coke and Pepsi stock the soda, not Wal-Mart employees.
+- Negligent Vendors: Many large stores have third-party vendors manage to stock their own merchandise on the shelves.
+For example, in Wal-Mart, Coke, and Pepsi stock the soda, not Wal-Mart employees.
 In most cases, the no-fault policy does not protect vendors from lawsuits.